 Our Recent Projects To Help Combat The Effects Of Floodwater and Rising Tides

-The gates are controlled using a user-friendly graphic interface and provides closed loop position control of the gates and safety interlocks with the gates locking
+The gates are controlled using a user-friendly graphic interface and provide closed-loop position control of the gates and safety interlocks with the gates locking mechanisms.

-We at Atlantic Hydraulic Systems may not be able to control the earth’s temperature – but we are certainly on the forefront of how we can prevent or mitigate any damage of the rising tides or flooding which may be happening as a result.
+We at Atlantic Hydraulic Systems may not be able to control the earth’s temperature – but we are certainly at the forefront of how we can prevent or mitigate any damage of the rising tides or flooding that may be happening as a result.

 So, if you are in the business of creating memorable entertainment in such a competitive atmosphere, how do you do it?
 In fact, how do you do it and keep it going for twenty years?